omoultosEthTuDelft/web/index.md

 <section markdown="1">

+- September 2022: A warm welcome to the new MSc students Jose, Jelle, and Ankit.
 - September 2022: Our review paper [A review on nature-inspired gating membranes: from concept to design and applications](https://aip.scitation.org/doi/10.1063/5.0105641) is accepted in Journal of Chemical Physics.
 - August 2022: Two papers accepted in Fluid Phase Equilibria: [Is Stokes-Einstein relation valid for the description of intra-diffusivity of hydrogen and oxygen in liquid water?](https://www.sciencedirect.com/science/article/pii/S0378381222001893)  and [Transport Properties of Mixtures of Acid Gases with Aqueous Monoethanolamine Solutions: A Molecular Dynamics Study](https://www.sciencedirect.com/science/article/pii/S0378381222002072?via%3Dihub).
 - July 30th: Our new paper [Hydrogen dissociation in Li-decorated borophene and borophene hydride: An ab-initio study](https://www.sciencedirect.com/science/article/pii/S0169433222018566) in Applied Surface Science is now online.